argokulnath/Pick-Place-Machine/README.md

 * We used Python(RPI) and Arduino(C++) for coding.

 # Mechanical details
-This code should work for any motors which working principle ia same as an stepper motor
+This code should work for any stepper motor all Hbot designs should work
+* but this code is for linear drive design not for h-bot or other corexy mechanisms (u can customise it if you want to)

 # necessary library for RPI
 * Use raspbian os